guniv/CoolerControl-Docker/setup.md

 If these are installed, Nvidia GPUs will be able to show up in CoolerControl.
 See the [Nvidia section below](#adding-nvidia-gpus) for information on how to set this up.

+If using the [Nvidia powersaving script by SpaceInvaderOne](https://github.com/SpaceinvaderOne/nvidia_powersave) it may interfere with this container.
+See the [Issues with Nvidia powersaving](#issues-with-nvidia-powersaving) section below for how to fix this.

 ## Initial CoolerControl setup

 Search for _CoolerControl_ in Community Applications and select _Install._